apache/nuttx/boards/arm/lpc54xx/lpcxpresso-lpc54628/README.txt

   pwfb:

-    This configuration uses the test at apps/examples/pwfb to verify the operation of the per-window framebuffers.
+    This configuration uses the test at apps/examples/pwfb to verify the operation of the per-window framebuffer.
 That example shows three windows containing text moving around, crossing each other from "above" and from "below".
 The example application is NOT updating the windows any anyway!
 The application is only changing the window position.
-The windows are being updated from the per-winidow framebuffers automatically.
+The windows are being updated from the per-winidow frame buffers automatically.

-    This example is reminescent of Pong:  Each window travels in straight line until it hits an edge, then it bounces off.
+    This example is reminiscent of Pong:  Each window travels in straight line until it hits an edge, then it bounces off.
 The window is also raised when it hits the edge (gets "focus").
-This tests all combinations of overap.
+This tests all combinations of overlap.

       2019-03-19:  Everything works fine!

   pwlines:

     This configuration uses the test at apps/examples/pwline.
-It is another verification of the operation of the per-window framebuffers.
+It is another verification of the operation of the per-window frame buffers.
 This examples is very similar to the pwfb example used in pwfb configuration except that instead of text, each window has an (trivial) animated graphic (based on the rotating line of apps/examples/nslines).